-Our Postgraduate Diplomas are accredited by our world-leading partner universities, such as St. George’s, University of London.
+Our Postgraduate Diplomas are accredited by our world-leading partner universities.
 The qualification is internationally recognised and has the same validity and credibility as any other qualification awarded by our partner university on campus.
 The programmes are accredited locally both for CME recognition and with your healthcare employer for professional career progression.

 Absolutely.
 Many of our students completing programmes have not undertaken formal education for some years due to busy clinical commitments nor are they particularly good with technology.
 The key to success is understanding how much time you will be able to commit to your studies and mapping out a weekly study plan.
 The rest is easy.
 Our mentor, tutors and support staff will be with you every step of the way to maximise your experience and ensure success.

 iheed has an extremely supportive mentor network.
 Each student is assigned a Mentor who understands the challenges of part-time education and busy clinical practice.
 If you find you are struggling, seek advice from your Mentor who will outline the range of supports available to ensure your success.

 We pride ourselves on providing outstanding student support.
 Our Student Support team are available to respond to all student queries.
 You can contact them, as well as your Tutor, Mentor and the Programme Support team, via messaging, email or phone.

 To study a postgraduate program with iheed, you must hold a medical or health-related science degree granted by a recognised university or training body.
 You must be working in a healthcare environment throughout the duration of the program and show evidence of proficiency in English language.

 The programmes are aimed at all healthcare professionals, including Residents, Consultants, Family Physicians, Nurses, Pharmacists and all other ancillary healthcare professionals and healthcare management staff.